 The following is a sample of a variety of Prayers of the Faithful that can be inserted into any Mass.

-On the page linked above, you will find many prayer resources.
-We have text that you can copy and use in your pastoral activities or for personal devotion.
-There are formatted PDF files for you to download as well as information on ordering printed prayer and Novena cards.
+On the page linked above, you will find many prayer resources that you can copy or download (PDF and text) and use in your pastoral activities or personal devotion.
 Questions?
 Please contact email@example.com.

 During NFP Week, remember to pray every day for all people to embrace God's design for human sexuality,marriage, married love and the gift of life!